-The AUTOPILOT project may benefit of security and privacy standards from various fields.
+The AUTOPILOT project may benefit from the security and privacy standards of various fields.
 In fact, AUTOPILOT builds on top of Intelligent Transport Systems, such as ETSI ITS, and, in addition, it aims to exploit IoT technologies in the context of ITS and autonomous driving cars.